 You get a payment extension for the period it takes the Tax Administration to respond to your objection.
-If it is denied, you have to pay tax collection interest (in Dutch) over the amount you still need to pay after the Tax Administration has issued its decision.
+If it is denied, you have to pay tax collection interest (in Dutch, invorderingsrente) over the amount you still need to pay after the Tax Administration has issued its decision.

 After you have filed your objection

 Your objection has been rejected

-If the Tax Administration rejects your objection, you can file an appeal.
+If the Tax Administration rejects your objection, you can file an appeal (in Dutch).
 This means starting a legal procedure.
-Be aware that you will have to pay an interest on your assessment, if the court rejects your appeal.
+Be aware that you will have to pay tax collection interest (in Dutch) on your assessment if the court rejects your appeal.

 Changing your provisional assessment